-- 9. Costs.
+- rules so as not to inadvertently waive privilege in another jurisdiction. - 9.
+Costs.
 Rules regarding costs relating to discovery, disclosure, and the proceeding differ in foreign jurisdictions.
-Further, the availability of "cost shifting" will vary from jurisdiction to jurisdiction. - 10.
-Specific eDiscovery Provisions.
-Foreign jurisdictions have different protocols, preservation standards, and expectations for electronic discovery.
+Further, the availability of "cost shifting" will vary from jurisdiction to jurisdiction. - Specific eDiscovery Provisions.
+Foreign juris-10. dictions have different protocols, preservation standards, and expectations for electronic discovery.
 Proportionality and obligations for discovery plans are not principles shared by all jurisdictions.
 Sanctions can vary in severity, as can the activities or misconduct that would attract sanctions.
-Some jurisdictions have specific requirements concerning the format or the electronic searchability of the production of edocuments.
+Some jurisdictions have specific requirements concerning the format or the electronic searchability of the production of e-documents.
 It is also important to remember that The Sedona Conference's principles addressing electronic discovery also differ between Canada and the U.S. to reflect the different legal systems and rules.

 In addition, in cross-border litigation, it may be necessary to obtain documents or information from outside the jurisdiction.
 The procedure and legal tests for obtaining that evidence can vary.
-For further information, counsel should consult The Sedona Canada Commentary on Enforcing Letters Rogatory, which contains a succinct summary of the key differences in the rules governing cross-border evidence in Canada and the United States.235
+For further information, counsel should consult The Sedona Canada Commentary on Enforcing Letters Rogatory, which contains a succinct summary of the key differences in the rules governing cross-border evidence in Canada and the United States.234